 Immediately after Polycarp’s martyrdom, the local church wrote a letter describing the events, so eager were they for a neighbouring church to know of their leader’s joyful and glorious end.
 To them and to the [non-Christians] around them, such faithfulness was the best possible testimony to the truth of the gospel.

 (The Footsteps of God, by John Legg, Evangelical Press, 1986, page 19)

 Assurance grows by repeated conflict, by our repeated experimental proof of the Lord’s power and goodness to save.
 When we have been brought very low and helped, sorely wounded and healed, cast down and raised again, have given up all hope, and been suddenly snatched from danger, and placed in safety; and when these things have been repeated to us and in us a thousand times over, we begin to learn to trust simply in the word and power of God, beyond and against appearances: and this trust, when habitual and strong, bears the name of assurance; for even assurance has degrees.

 The clearest expression of God’s loving character is revealed in an event which happened on a low hill outside the city of Jerusalem some 2000 years ago.
 There, God allowed metal stakes to be pounded into His flesh, and was put to death on a crude Roman torture tool-a cross.
 On that day He bore the full force of evil upon His shoulders, paying the price for every sinful choice ever made in all of human history.
 The cross stands in stark contrast to any accusation against God’s loving character.
 It is impossible to accuse God of being evil or unjust when one understands the depth of pain and suffering He chose to endure because of our sin.

-Adapted by Bob Maddox, Pastor, Good Shepherd Community Church, Boring, OR
+Adapted by Bob Maddox, Former Pastor at Good Shepherd Community Church, Boring, OR